eagletmt/faml/README.md

 ### Rails, sinatra
 Just replace your `gem 'haml'` with `gem 'faml'` .

+faml is only tested with Rails >= 4.0.

 ### middleman
 Since middleman has its own renderers, there's no easy way to use faml with middleman currently.